beovideskevin/dollarlib/README.md

 COMMIT;
 ```

 In order to run the examples copy the commented code at the top of each file into config.json.
 What passes for documentation is inside the files in the form of comments.

-You might also want to install phpmailer using composer.
+You might also want to install PHPMailer (using composer) if you want to take full advantage of the email class.

 TO DO

-- [ ] Add redis
+- [ ] Add cli examples
-- [ ] Add mongoDb
+- [ ] Check application examples for api requests and url arguments
+- [ ] Update migrations.sql file for the examples, remove tables that you don't need anymore
+- [ ] Git and clone it in the server, then in the server update for all the websites, stop using ftp to sync